Healthy fats on a keto or low-carb diet

 [systematic review of randomized trials; strong evidence]

 Heating polyunsaturated fats to high temperatures makes them more likely to react with oxygen, leading to the formation of potentially harmful byproducts.
-Although we are not aware of human studies showing long term risk, the mechanistic studies are enough for us to caution against their use:
+Although we are not aware of human studies showing long-term risk, the mechanistic studies are enough for us to caution against their use in high-heat cooking:

 Consuming trans fats has been shown to raise LDL cholesterol, lower HDL cholesterol, and increase inflammatory markers:

-In studies, when people are allowed to eat as much fat as needed to feel full, they often end up consuming less overall due to feeling fuller and more satisfied:
+In studies, when people are allowed to eat as much fat as needed to feel full, they often end up consuming less overall due to feeling more satisfied: